 Ambien and alcohol can also cause parasomnia, or participating in tasks while asleep.
 This can include eating, shopping, talking, and even driving while asleep.
 The risk of parasomnia increases when Ambien is combined with even a small amount of alcohol.

 Combining alcohol and Ambien can also cause a person to unintentionally drink more alcohol.
 This is likely due to the increased confusion and disorientation caused by these two substances.
 Over time, abusing Ambien and alcohol can result in permanent liver and respiratory system damage.

-Seeking Treatment For Ambien And Alcohol Abuse And Addiction
+Seeking Treatment For Ambien And Alcohol Use And Addiction

-Addiction Campuses has several treatment facilities such as The Treehouse that specialize in polydrug abuse and addiction.
+Vertava Health has several alcoholism addiction treatment facilities that specialize in polydrug use and addiction.
 To learn more about our programs or the effects and dangers of mixing Ambien and alcohol, contact a treatment specialist today.